-The above presentation assumes \$100 invested on November 5, 1993, in Itron Common Stock, Nasdaq Computer Manufacturers Stock and Nasdaq U.S. Market Stock, with all dividends reinvested.
-Stock prices shown above for the Common Stock are historical and not necessarily indicative of future price performance.
+The above presentation assumes \$100 invested on December 31, 1993, in Itron common stock, the Company's peer group, the Nasdaq Computer Manufacturers Index and the Nasdaq U.S. Stock Market, with all dividends reinvested.
+With respect to companies in the peer group, the returns of each such company have been weighted to reflect relative stock market capitalization.
+Stock prices shown above for the Company's common stock are historical and not necessarily indicative of future price performance.